Maxwell-independence: a new rank estimate for 3D rigidity matroids: Open Problems

-To show Conjecture \ref{conj:kdim}, Observation \ref{obs:vmmr} will have to be shown for $(d-1)$-thin covers and it is sufficient to show that the $(d-1)$-thin component graphs of Maxwell-independent sets are generalized partial ${d+1 \choose 2}$-trees.
-However, we conjecture one possible generalization of the strongest bound that we are able to show in the proof of Theorem \ref{thm:comb}(\ref{thm:degree}).
+To show Conjecture \ref{conj:kdim}, Proposition \ref{obs:vmmr} will have to be shown for $(d-1)$-thin covers and it is sufficient to show that the $(d-1)$-thin component graphs of Maxwell-independent sets are generalized partial ${d+1 \choose 2}$-trees.
+However, we conjecture one possible generalization of the strongest bound that we are able to show in the proof of Lemma \ref{lem:comb}(\ref{thm:degree}).

-\begin{conj} For a Maxwell-independent graph in $d$ dimensions the average degree of the component nodes of any subgraph of a $(d-1)$-thin component graph with respect to a $(d-1)$-thin cover $\X$ is strictly smaller than $d+1$. \end{conj}
+\begin{conjecture} For a Maxwell-independent graph with a $(d-1)$-thin cover $\X$ in $d$ dimensions the average degree of the component nodes of any subgraph of the $(d-1)$-thin component graph is strictly smaller than $d+1$. \end{conjecture}

-In $2D$ this bound says that for Maxwell-independent sets, the average degree of the component nodes in the component graph is strictly less than $3$.
-In 3D, however, we do not know of an example where all nodes have degree $\ge 3$.
+For $d=2$ this bound says that for Maxwell-independent sets, the average degree of the component nodes in the component graph is at most $2$.
+For $d=3$, however, we do not know of an example where all nodes have degree $\ge 3$.
 In fact, we do not even know of an example with average degree $\ge 3$.
 We state this as a conjecture for generalized body-hinge frameworks.

-\begin{conj} In a 3D independent generalized body-hinge framework (where several bodies can meet at a hinge and several hinges can share a vertex), the average number of hinges per body is less than $3$. \end{conj}
+\begin{conjecture} In a $3$-dimensional independent generalized body-hinge framework (where several bodies can meet at a hinge and several hinges can share a vertex), the average number of hinges per body is less than $3$. \end{conjecture}

+Lemma \ref{lem:comb}(\ref{thm:degree}) shows that there is no subgraph of the 2-thin component graph where each component node has at least $4$ shared edges.
+A natural question is whether the counts for the so-called ``identified'' body-hinge frameworks can be used \cite{tay:rigidity1984, WhWh87,KatohTanigawa2009, Tanigawa:2012}, treating the component nodes as bodies and the shared edges as hinges.
+However, while identified body-hinge frameworks account for {\em several} component nodes sharing an edge (as we have here), generalized body-hinge structures may additionally have shared edges that have common vertices, hence the generic, identified body-hinge counts may not apply.

-\subsection{Stronger versions of independence}
+\subsection{Stronger Versions of Independence}

 Even for Maxwell-independent graphs, the rank bounds of our Theorem \ref{thm:main} can be arbitrarily bad.
 Even a simple example of 2 bananas without the hinge edge has a single maximal Maxwell-independent set of size 18 (which is the bound given by all of our theorems), but its rank is only 17.
-Another example is the so-called ``$n$-banana'': it is formed by joining $n$ $K_5$'s on an edge and then remove that shared edge.
+Another example is the so-called ``$n$-banana'': it is formed by joining $n$ $K_5$'s on an edge and then removing that shared edge.
 In the $n$-banana, the whole graph is Maxwell-independent, so itself is the unique maximal Maxwell-independent set.
-This maximal Maxwell-independent set exceeds the rank of the 3D rigidity matroid of $n$-banana by $n-1$.
+This maximal Maxwell-independent set exceeds the rank of the $3$-dimensional generic rigidity matroid of $n$-banana by $n-1$.